Zangpo Pal: Seeds of dissent

 The family network of Zangpo Pal, and the imperial favours he enjoyed, once again gave the Khon lineage a degree of influence over Tibet.
 His son Kunga Lotro Gyaltsen was appointed Dishi in 1314.
 The dignity of Dishi was subsequently held by a number of his descendants up to 1362.
 As imperial preceptors they had a say in the affairs of Tibet, since their orders were issued in the name of the supreme imperial authority.
 However, the proliferation of sons in the family made for internal rivalries in the Khon family.
 When the Dishi Kunga Lotro Gyaltsen returned to Sakya from Beijing in 1322, he took the initiative of dividing the siblings into four groups, each of which was given a part of Zangpo Pal's heritage.
-The branches (ladrang) were named from the palaces where they resided:
+The branches (ladrang) were named after the palaces where they resided: